bob01/etx-templates/README.md

 # Welcome to etxTemplates for EdgeTX
-**New model templates for RotorFlight electric and nitro R/C Helicopters**
+**New model templates for our ELRS RotorFlight electric and nitro R/C Helicopters**

 ### About etxTemplates